Rose Revolution: Foreign support

 Foreign support for the Shevardnadze regime declined from 2000 to 2003, with notable figures outwardly calling for a more democratic transition.
 These included Richard Miles (the US ambassador to Georgia), and allies of the Bush administration, including a visit from James Baker (the former U.S. Secretary of State) who pressured Shevardnadze to accept parallel vote tabulation and pushed for free election standards.

 In the three years before the Rose Revolution, foreign financial support for the regime began to become severely limited.
 Instead, foreign states and organizations gave financial assistance to NGOs and opposition parties within Georgia, worsening the desperate budget situation of the Shevardnadze government.
 The United States announced a reduction in aid, coinciding with a decision by the International Monetary Fund (IMF) to suspend aid to Georgia.
 As international support for the regime deteriorated (particularly in the West), public perceptions of Shevardnadze's political weakness increased.
 A significant source of funding for NGOs and election monitoring organizations came from foreign governments and individuals.
 The U.S. and European governments gave the OSCE (Organization for Security and Co-operation in Europe) the funds to support foreign election observers.
 The U.S. Agency for International Development (USAID)§ spent $1.5 million to computerize Georgia's voter rolls.
 The Open Society Institute (OSI), funded by George Soros, supported Mikheil Saakashvili and a network of pro-democratic organizations.
-The OSI additionally paid for a number of student activists to go to Serbia and learn from Serbians who had helped to topple Slobodan Milošević in 2000.
 Western democracy promoters also circulated public opinion polls and scrutinized election data throughout Georgia.